ctrl-exec - High Availability

 after write operations.
 This is suitable when the fleet is managed from

-ephemeral ctrl-exec instances (e.g. autoscaling groups) and a shared NFS
+ephemeral dispatcher instances (e.g. autoscaling groups) and a shared NFS

 mount is inconvenient.